spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 ### Unchecked Immigration: The Death of National Cohesion

-Canada’s immigration system was once the envy of the world, built on the principle that newcomers would integrate, respect Canadian laws, and contribute meaningfully to society.
-But today, we are seeing the opposite: an unregulated influx of individuals who neither assimilate nor show allegiance to the country that welcomed them.
+Canada’s immigration system was once the envy of the world, built on the principle that newcomers would embrace our culture, respect Canadian laws, and contribute meaningfully to society.
+But today, we are seeing the opposite: an unregulated influx of individuals who refuse to show allegiance to the country that welcomed them.
 Loose policies have opened the floodgates to exploiters rather than contributors.

 Reports have surfaced of over 50,000 newcomers pretending to be students, paying for Canadian student visas without ever attending a class, all with the intent of exploiting loopholes to enter Canada without meeting proper requirements.
 Many of these individuals operate in underground economies, contributing neither to education nor society.
 Crime rates among non-citizens are rising, yet deportation remains an anomaly “radical” rather than a standard response.

-In 2023 alone, 38% of violent crime cases in major cities like Toronto involved foreign nationals or non-permanent residents.
-Meanwhile, a staggering 60% of immigrants admitted in the past five years have yet to secure full-time employment, relying instead on taxpayer-funded social programs.

 ### A Broken Justice System: Protecting Criminals Over Citizens